zicht/zss/docs/tools/responsive.md

 ### `media-from`

-Define CSS that's only applied from a given breakpoint and up.
+Define CSS that’s only applied from a given breakpoint and up.

 #### Parameters